 Common Mistakes to Avoid

-- Not adjusting sugar2> – Tart rhubarb needs extra sweetener.
+Not adjusting sugar – Tart rhubarb needs extra sweetener.
 Taste before cooking and adjust.

 Variations and Substitutions